TheOdinProject/curriculum/new_org/web_development_101/project_installations.md

 Heroku is the cloud hosting service which we'll be using to take our web applications "live".
 On the surface, it acts sort of similarly to Github because you will be pushing your code to Heroku in an almost identical way, but it's performing a very different function.
 Where Github keeps repositories of your code, Heroku actually runs that code on a server for you so your application can be visited by users.
 You'll want to make sure you've got a couple of helpful tools installed to make your life easier.

+### HTML, CSS and Javascript

+Actually, we won't need to install any of these -- they come with your web browser already!
+In later courses, you may actually start using Javascript on your computer as a server-programming language (Node.js), but for now you've got nothing to worry about with these three.

 ### Text Editor

-We recommend using a text editor like [Sublime Text 2](http://www.sublimetext.com/2) to make sure everyone's using basically the same type of text editor and you'll all be able to pair together without that getting in the way.
+We recommend using a text editor like [Sublime Text 2](http://www.sublimetext.com/) to make sure everyone's using basically the same type of text editor and you'll all be able to pair together without that getting in the way.
 Sublime also has lots of handy shortcuts, code highlighting and other nifty features that'll make your life easier, and that's just on the surface.

 There's a [tutorial (~2.5 hrs of video) from NetTuts](https://tutsplus.com/course/improve-workflow-in-sublime-text-2/) that explains some of the awesomeness of Sublime Text 2 in depth.